 - We can tell time by looking at the universe.

+Apparently, that we can tell time by looking at the universe, is evidence of the existence of God.
 Much of our time keeping is based on the Earth’s orbit around the sun and other astronomical objects both inside and outside of our solar system.
 From ancient times, people have looked at the skies and noticed regular events.
 Our way of telling time (hours, days, years) is derived from these observations.
 Apparently, because we can tell time by looking at the universe, God has to be the master clock maker.
 Another total non sequitur and backward way of looking at things.